BoE 'Super Thursday' looms as sterling trades near 10-month highs

 LONDON (Reuters) - Britain's pound traded above $1.31 on Monday, close to a 10-month high, as investors eyed this week's Bank of England "Super Thursday" for a steer on whether record-low interest rates could soon be lifted for the first time in more than a decade.

-Sterling has been supported in recent weeks by expectations that the Bank might finally be getting ready for a hike after a series of hawkish comments from policymakers, but Governor Mark Carney and most of his top officials seem set to remain in wait-and-see mode for now.
+Sterling has been supported in recent weeks by expectations the Bank might finally be getting ready for a hike after a series of hawkish comments from policymakers, but Governor Mark Carney and most of his top officials seem set to remain in wait-and-see mode.

 For a Reuters graphic on views of the Monetary Policy Committee's members, please click on: tmsnrt.rs/2eSYykb